-To be eligible for admission to ASU, an applicant must have graduated from a recognized high school with satisfactory scholarship defined as meeting both the general aptitude and basic competency requirements shown in the "General Aptitude Requirements for Freshmen" and "General Aptitude Requirements for College Transfers" tables and the "Basic Competency Requirements" table, page 49
+Undergraduate Admissions requires freshman applicants' official high school records.
+To be eligible for admission to ASU, a freshman must have graduated from a recognized high school with satisfactory scholarship defined as meeting both the general aptitude and basic competency requirements shown in the "Basic Competency Requirements" table, page 56, and the "General Aptitude Requirements for Freshmen" table, page 57.

-Applicants with a maximum of one deficiency in no more than two competency areas may be admitted with conditions subject to removing the deficiencies within one calendar year of university enrollment.
-See page 63 for an explanation of procedures to meet these competencies.
+Applicants with a maximum of one deficiency in no more than two competency areas-provided the competency areas are not both math and science-may be admitted with conditions subject to removing the deficiencies within one calendar year of university enrollment.
+See "Meeting Basic Competencies," page 71, for an explanation of procedures to meet these competencies.